“ It might be summer but now is the time to seriously start looking at getting prepared financially for Thanksgiving and Christmas holidays.”

-The idea of an automatic savings plan is to facilitate an automatic transfer from an individual's bank account into a savings or investment account every week, bi weekly or even monthly.
+The idea of an automatic savings plan is to facilitate an automatic transfer from an individual's bank account into a savings or investment account every week, bi-weekly, or even monthly.

 So why would you do this?
 Well setting up an automatic savings plan is actually very simple to do.
-You just need to either go to your bank to have the set up done by the teller or you can set it up yourself online.
+You just need to either go to your bank to have them set up done by the teller or you can set it up yourself online.
 What you need to do is to set up a recurring deposit from your checking account into a savings account.
 The frequency is up to you.
 Most people tend to transfer the money the day they get paid which is a good idea because it tends to be less noticeable for most savers.

 3. Christmas Club Accounts

-Basically it's a special purpose savings account that allows customers to deposit a set amount of money each week into a savings account.
+Basically, it's a special-purpose savings account that allows customers to deposit a set amount of money each week into a savings account.
 The money is then given back to the customer at the end of the year for Christmas Shopping.
 Normally at the beginning of December.
 There are some rules to using such an account such as frequency and amount of money but generally speaking it's affordable for most.
-Additionally you will likely find these types of accounts at a credit union as opposed to a major bank.
+Additionally, you will likely find these types of accounts at a credit union as opposed to a major bank.